trevorsworld/Phase-1-Project/README.md

 ## About

 The Train Booking website was created to enable students using the train to go to school to purchase their train tickets conveniently.
-The train's destination is the Moringa School, and it passes through three pick-up destinations.
+The train's destination is Moringa School, and it passes through three pick-up destinations.
 The train's departure from the first station is usually at 6:00 am in the morning.
 It arrives at the second pick-up destination between 7:00 and 7:30 and the third pick-up destination between 8:00 and 8:30.
 The train reaches the final destination, the school, at exactly 9:00 am.

 The website offers affordable prices for train tickets as it operates as a charity to the community.
 For any inquiries or assistance, you can reach out to us using the contact information provided below.